ComScore

 7. Warner Park

-For those living in San Fernando Valley, there’s no need to go far to see the sky light up since there will be the Councilman Bob Blumenfield’s July 4th Extravaganza at Warner Park, which will include a concert featuring the ‘60s tribute band Beach St. A Go Go, a food festival and booths with local restaurants and vendors, followed by fireworks.
+Curious where to watch fireworks in Los Angeles if you're in San Fernando Valley?
+There’s no need to go far to see the sky light up since there will be the Councilmember Bob Blumenfield’s July 4th Extravaganza at Warner Park, which will include a live concert, food trucks and booths run by local restaurants and vendors, followed by fireworks.
 The event is free for all to attend, but you can opt to pay for VIP tickets, which include seating in an enclosed area and parking (parking fees benefit the Valley Cultural Foundation).

 8. Grand Park

 Downtown LA’s 4th of July Block Party at the 12-acre Grand Park is throwing a twist on the traditional show.
-Instead of fireworks, they will deploy hundreds of drones to light up the sky with a patriotic drone show.
-The family-friendly and pet-friendly celebration will also have augmented reality experiences, arts, crafts, games and of course, plenty of food.
-The block party will run from 4 to 9:30 p.m. and is free to attend (public parking will be available for $10 per vehicle).
+Instead of fireworks, they will deploy hundreds of drones to light up the sky with a patriotic show.
+The family-friendly and pet-friendly celebration will also have arts and crafts, games and of course, plenty of food trucks.
+The block party will run from 4 to 9:30 p.m. and is free to attend.

 200 N. Grand Ave., Los Angeles, CA 90012